Ferlab-Ste-Justine/terraform-tls-client-certificate/README.md

 ## Previous Repo

-This project used to be located at this repo: https://github.com/Ferlab-Ste-Justine/openstack-etcd-client-certificate
+This project used to be located at this repo: https://github.com/Ferlab-Ste-Justine/terraform-tls-client-certificate

-However, the project is technically not openstack specific and we also had to do a somewhat disruptive change due to a backward-incompatible change in expected certificate arguments so we opted to just leave the previous repo as is for older orchestration and open up a new project with the corrected name for orchestration going forward.
+However, the project is technically not dependant on openstack and we also had to do a somewhat disruptive change due to a backward-incompatible change in expected certificate arguments so we opted to just leave the previous repo as is for older orchestration and open up a new project with the corrected name for orchestration going forward.